 Summer is almost here and everyone is getting restless.
-Whether you homeschool all year long or break for the summer, work from home moms might find it especially challenging to keep kids busy when it’s time to close up your regular homeschool curriculum.
+Whether you homeschool all year long or break for the summer, work-from-home moms might find it especially challenging to keep kids busy when it’s time to close up their regular homeschool curriculum.
 These summer homeschool ideas for working moms focus on independent work to keep your children occupied while you attend to business.

 Summer Homeschool Ideas for Working Moms

 Choosing the best summer homeschool ideas really depends on your children’s ages.
 And it also depends on their ability to work independently.

 Some of the ideas included in this list require prep work (or at least research) on your part.
 Trust me when I say it is worth it to plan ahead for your working homeschool mom schedule.
 That way, you’ll have at least a few pockets of time during the week to handle work tasks that need your undivided attention.

 Aim to keep your kids independently busy for 30-minute blocks.
 I found that most of my children could sit for this length of time by about the age of four.

 As your children get older, their attention-span lengthens.
 And life gets a bit easier for all of us!

 Think back over the school year.
 What caught your child's interest?
 Let your child pick a topic and study it using resources they'll enjoy - YouTube, Books, hands-on crafts, etc. For example, my girls love foraging so I created an entire bundle of foraging activities to keep them busy.